-You can use the simplified small estate process in Montana if the value of the entire estate, less liens and encumbrances, doesn't exceed homestead allowance, exempt property, family allowance, costs of administration, reasonable funeral expenses, and medical expenses of the last illness.
-Mont.
-Code Ann. § 72-3-1103.
+You can use summary administration in Montana if the value of the entire estate, less liens and encumbrances, does not exceed the value of the:

-For help determining if an estate qualifies for one of these probate shortcuts, or handling an estate in general, see The Executor's Guide, by Mary Randolph (Nolo), or Estate Planning Basics, by Denis Clifford (Nolo).
+For more help handling an estate in general, see The Executor's Guide, by Mary Randolph (Nolo).
+For an introduction to how you can plan your estate to help your survivors, try Estate Planning Basics, by Denis Clifford (Nolo).

 For more on Montana estate planning issues, see our section on Montana Estate Planning.